Shreveport Pirates: Demise

 The problems continued off the field as the Gliebermans tried to relocate the team to Norfolk, Virginia.
 However, officials there broke off talks after learning that Glieberman faced several lawsuits in Shreveport.
 Notable about the move to Virginia was "the Great Tucker Caper" when the City of Shreveport tried to seize Bernard Glieberman's 1948 Tucker (which was on loan to a classic automobile museum in downtown Shreveport) for defaulting on debts related to the Pirates' lease at Independence Stadium, including payments for the scoreboard.
 Glieberman's lawyer, Mark Gilliam, tried to escape with the car and hide the vintage auto, but he ran out of gas along the way.
 The police spotted him, and took the car back to the museum where it was being stored until the case could be settled.
 Norfolk was not interested in the team in any event due to the Gliebermans' poor business record.

 By the end of 1995, anticipating that the Pirates would not continue beyond that season, a group of investors dubbing itself the "Ark-La-Tex Football Association" proposed purchasing the Barracudas and moving them to Shreveport.
 The Barracudas had compiled a winning record and made the playoffs, winning two more games than the Pirates had won in their entire existence.
 However, owner Art Williams had already decided not to bring the team back to Alabama once it became clear the Barracudas could not successfully compete with the state's well-established college football programs for an audience late in the season.
 The Ark-La-Tex Football association bought the 'Cudas from Williams for a significant discount, provided that the league approve the sale.
 The sale would have brought the team closer to the San Antonio Texans and what would have been the Houston Stallions (as Baltimore had proposed moving to Houston after the season) and created a three-team nucleus that would have made the CFL's long-term presence in the U.S. viable.
 It would have also matched a team that made a good account of itself on the field with a market that was at least potentially capable of supporting it at the box office.

-Instead, on February 2, 1996, the CFL euthanized four of its American franchises and allowed the owners of the fifth, the Stallions, to resurrect the Montreal Alouettes, ending the CFL's experiment south of the border.
+Instead, on February 2, 1996, the CFL folded four of its American franchises and allowed the owners of the fifth, the Stallions, to resurrect the Montreal Alouettes, ending the CFL's experiment south of the border.